PRACTICE DIRECTION 27A – FAMILY PROCEEDINGS: COURT BUNDLES (UNIVERSAL PRACTICE TO BE APPLIED IN THE HIGH COURT AND FAMILY COURT)

 |Commencement of the practice direction and application of other practice directions||Para.
 13.1|

-The President of the Family Division has issued this practice direction to achieve consistency across the country in all family courts (other than the Family Proceedings Court) in the preparation of court bundles and in respect of other related matters.
+The President of the Family Division has issued this practice direction to achieve consistency across the country in the Family Court and the Family Division of the High Court in the preparation of court bundles and in respect of other related matters.

 Except as specified in paragraph 2.4, and subject to specific directions given in any particular case, the following practice applies to –

-(a) all hearings of whatever nature (including but not limited to hearings in family proceedings, CPR Part 7 and Part 8 claims and appeals) before a judge of the Family Division of the High Court wherever the court may be sitting;
+(a) all hearings before a judge sitting in the Family Division of the High Court wherever the court may be sitting; and

-‘Hearings’ includes all appearances before a judge or district judge, whether with or without notice to other parties and whether for directions or for substantive relief.
+'Hearing' includes all appearances before the court, whether with or without notice to other parties and whether for directions or for substantive relief.

 This practice direction applies whether a bundle is being lodged for the first time or is being re-lodged for a further hearing (see paragraph 9.2).

-The party preparing the bundle shall paginate it.
+The party preparing the bundle shall paginate it using Arabic numbering throughout.
 If possible the contents of the bundle shall be agreed by all parties.

-The bundle shall contain copies of all documents relevant to the hearing, in chronological order from the front of the bundle, paginated and indexed, and divided into separate sections (each section being separately paginated) as follows –
+The documents in the bundle shall be arranged in chronological order from the front of the bundle, paginated individually and consecutively (starting with page 1 and using Arabic numbering throughout), indexed and divided into separate sections (each section being separately paginated) as follows –

 (b) applications and orders;

-(c) statements and affidavits (which must be dated in the top right corner of the front page);
+(c) statements and affidavits (which must be dated in the top right corner of the front page) but without exhibiting or duplicating documents referred to in para 4.1;

 (d) care plans (where appropriate);